Natural Baby Life logo (480 x 130)

 Once your little one’s stomach starts to grow, they will continue feeding frequently (8-12 times per day), but they will need 2-3 ounces per feeding.

-Your baby will use the 4-ounce bottle from about the time they’re 4 weeks old until 8 weeks old (or about 1 month until 2 months old).
+Your baby will use the 4-ounce bottle from about the time they’re 4 weeks old until they are several months old.

 For some babies, two-ounce bottles may provide enough nourishment for a few additional weeks, but you should always feed your little one until they are sated, not until the bottle (especially a smaller one) is finished.